Business Improvement Districts (BIDs)

 - Tax formula used for the BID fee and proposed first-year charges

-Step 10: Mayor makes preliminary review of the BID application within 15 working days of submission.
+Step 7: Mayor, through DSLBD, makes preliminary review of the BID application within 15 working days of submission.

-Step 11: Mayor issues a finding that BID criteria have been met and schedules a public hearing to be held within 45 days.
+Step 8: Mayor, through DSLBD, issues a finding that application criteria have been met and schedules a public hearing to be held within 45 days.

-Step 14: Once the BID has been registered, it can begin operations, including fee assessment.
+Step 11: Once the BID has been registered, it can begin operations, including working with the DC Office of Tax and Revenue to collect assessments.